Footnotes and Tangents

 Another man would go to Leicester to see where he died and talk to the abbot.
 Another man would have trouble imagining it, but he has no trouble.
 The red of a carpet’s ground, the flush of the robin’s breast or the chaffinch, the red of a wax seal or the heart of the rose: implanted in his landscape, cered in his inner eye, and caught in the glint of a ruby, in the colour of blood, the cardinal is alive and speaking.
 Look at my face: I am not afraid of any man alive.

-Last Week | Home Page | Reading Schedule
+Last Week | Home Page | Reading Schedule | Next Week

-Each week, I dive into the detail with summaries, background, footnotes and tangents to enrich your reading.
-I am joined on this journey by
+Each week, I dive into the details, with summaries, background, footnotes and tangents to enrich your reading.
+I am joined on this journey by Bea Stitches, who delves into the archive on our behalf, and Matt Brown, who makes maps to help us find our way through Cromwell’s world.

-I start each post with a summary of the week’s story illustrated by a map created by Matt Brown.
+I start each post with a summary of the week’s story, illustrated by a map created by Matt Brown.
 This week, we are reading the second half of Part Three.
 Chapter II.
 Entirely Beloved Cromwell, Spring–December 1530.

 This summary is followed by a few footnotes of interest.